SignDiff: Diffusion Model for American Sign Language Production: METHODOLOGY

-\paragraph{Text to Pose} The general workflow is to give a sequence of text, $\mathcal{X}$, our goal is to directly convert it into a continuous signing pose sequence, $\hat{\mathcal{Y}} = (y_{1},...,y_{\mathcal{T}})$ with $\mathcal{T}$ frames.
+\textbf{Text to Pose.} The general workflow is given a sequence of text, $\mathcal{X}$, our goal is to directly convert it into a continuous signing pose sequence, $\hat{\mathcal{Y}} = (y_{1},...,y_{\mathcal{T}})$ with $\mathcal{T}$ frames.
 This translation can be formulated as a sequence-to-sequence problem, similar to the text-to-gloss translation discussed in Saunders~\etal \cite{Saunders_2022_CVPR}.
 However, instead of generating an intermediate gloss sequence, we directly generate the pose sequence.
 To achieve this, we utilize and update the encoder-decoder transformer framework used in the gloss-to-pose translation.
 In the modified framework, the source tokens are the words in the spoken language sequence, and the target tokens are the corresponding pose representations.
 The encoder-decoder transformer can be defined as follows:

 In this formulation, $f_{t}$ and $p_{w}$ represent the encoded source and target tokens respectively, where $p_{w}$ now represents the pose at timestep $w$.
 Similar to the text-to-gloss translation, we can compute the pose at each timestep as $\hat{y}_{w} = \operatorname*{argmax}_{i} (p_{w})$ until a specific termination condition.
+The $argmax_{i}$ operation is applied over all possible poses, selecting the pose with the highest predicted probability at each time step w.
+The $argmax_{i}$ denotes the value of i where we maximize the function $p_w$ (the pose probability at time step w).
 By directly translating the spoken language sequence to the signing pose sequence, we avoid the need for an intermediate gloss representation.
 This not only simplifies the translation process but also allows for a more direct mapping between spoken language and sign language.

+\textbf{Latent Diffusion Models.} Diffusion Models are probabilistic models that learn a data distribution $p(r)$ by denoising a normally distributed variable in a step-by-step manner \cite{Rombach_2022_CVPR}.
+This process is the reverse of a fixed $T$ length Markov Chain.
+Diffusion Models can be seen as a sequence of denoising autoencoders $\model(r_{t},t);\, t=1\dots T$, each trained to predict a clean version of the input $r_t$, as shown in Fig. \ref{fig:SD}.

+The objective of the model is to minimize the difference between the denoised output $r_{t}$ and the original input $x$, with $t$ uniformly sampled from $\{1, \dots, T\}$.
+This native diffusion model will then be used in ControlNet's base model.